To review, Cloudability offers a variety of tags to collect your cloud resources into meaningful groups.

 With Tag Explorer, we make it easy to see which tags your organization is currently using.
-For example, if you know your company uses the "Team" tag to allocate spending, but can't remember if the values for team should be lowercase, camel-case, spaces, abbreviated, etc., Tag Explorer is here to help.
+For example, if you know your company uses the "Team" tag to allocate spending, but can't remember if the values for the team should be lowercase, camel-case, spaces, abbreviated, etc., Tag Explorer is here to help.

 Many customers also use Tag Explorer for asset management.
 Continuing the previous example, if I wanted to identify which resources are currently missing "Team" tags, I need only click on the "Not Set" segment for Team to display those resources in the table below.

 For customers running infrastructure in multiple public clouds, we provide a seamless way to see tag usage in a single pane of glass.
-In this example, we use the Service tag to identify a process that runs in parallel in Azure, GCP and AWS.
+In this example, we use the Service tag to identify a process that runs in parallel in Azure, GCP, and AWS.

 Not all AWS resources supporting tagging.
 In the "Untaggable Spend" tab, we provide a simple interface to see all AWS resources that don't currently support tags.
-Note that Account Groups and Business Dimensions face no comparable restrictions, so aren't displayed in this view.
+Note that Account Groups and Business Dimensions face no comparable restrictions, so they aren't displayed in this view.

 Frequently Asked Questions